Garden Companion

 Wireframes

 With a clear idea of what features/content should be included in the app, I started laying the bricks of the overall structure with my wireframes.
 I used the user flows to guide me and played with layout and content hierarchy before moving into high-fidelity.
+I ended up creating a repeatable system of cards that could be used on multiple pages for things like plant and restaurant info.

 DESIGNS